-Dr. Robert Corry is an associate professor of landscape architecture at the University of Guelph, Ontario.
+Dr. Robert Corry is a professor of landscape architecture at the University of Guelph, Ontario.
 Dr. Corry holds degrees from the University of Guelph, the University of Minnesota, and the University of Michigan.
 He is a recipient of the American Society of Landscape Architects' Presidents Award of Excellence for his collaborative work on stream corridor restoration (1999), the Canada Mortgage and Housing Excellence in Education Award for teaching sustainable practices (2007), and the Council of Educators in Landscape Architecture's Awards of Recognition for excellence in teaching and research (2006), and Excellence in Research (2011) and Triad Award for exemplary service (2021).

 Dr. Corry teaches ecological principles for landscape design and his research investigates agricultural land conservation and reclamation of damaged lands for ecological and social consequences using principles and methods from landscape ecology.
 Dr. Corry is the director of the university's Centre for Land & Water Stewardship.
 His publications range from assessing alternative landscape plans for ecological outcomes to informing agricultural policy to achieve multiple objectives.

 Dr. Corry has presented his research in Canada, the United States, New Zealand, Switzerland, Italy, Portugal, and the United Kingdom.
 His papers are found in Landscape Ecology, Landscape and Urban Planning, Landscape Research, the International Journal of Arboriculture, Journal of Soil and Water Conservation, and other top journals in his field.
 Robert was the interim editor of Landscape Journal (University of Wisconsin Press) in 2020-21 and is a co-chair of CELA’s 2022 Conference Track, Evolving Norms.